The Psychology of the Landing Page.

 Actually implementing these concepts can be the difference between someone clicking your CTA or just drifting on to the next page on the internet.

-If you’re using an intuitive platform like PageCloud to create your website and landing pages, you’ll have the benefit of easily making changes yourself.
+If you’re using an intuitive platform like Pagecloud to create your website and landing pages, you’ll have the benefit of easily making changes yourself.
 This lets you test different theories for boosting conversions on your site.

 Using Google Optimize to set up and run A/B tests on your site will help you see just how big of an impact the psychological effects detailed in this article can have on your traffic.